imixs/imixs-saga/README.md

 The Imixs-Microservice project provide a set of JUnit Tests.
 These tests can be used also as a starting point to learn how the RestService API works.

+# Registry

+The Imixs-Microservice project provides a registry service for registration and discovery of Imixs-Microservicess within a microservice architecture.
+This allows a client to start a new process instance within a microservice architecture without knowning the details about a concrete workflow instance.

+Find details in the [Imixs-Registry](./tree/master/imixs-microservice-registry) sub project.

 # Monitoring